MVCoconut/coconut.ui/README.md

 }
 ```

-In general, you should avoid producing side effects in the `render` method.

 The promise of `coconut.ui` is: whenever your data updates, your view will update also.
 This assumes that you [do not defeat coconut's ability to observe changes](https://github.com/MVCoconut/coconut.data#enforced-observability).

-Every view has a number of attributes and states.
+Every view has a number of attributes and states, that we'll look at in detail below.
 If you have a passing familiarity with React, you can roughly think of the attributes being the props and the states being the state.

 ## Attributes